Essay

 Next

-This first essay only established the shape.
+This first essay established the shape.